thruthesky/sonub-2021-02/README.md

 Withcenter Wordpress Multisite Theme

-* It's a theme that a multisite theme functionality inside.
+* This project is a Wordpress theme that supports
+  * its own multisite functionality,
-* And it has an API for clientend.
+  * and Restful API for clientend.

 # TODO